 - Look at the status of the transaction – it should say SUCCESS at this point.

-- Now when you log in as the affiliate, you will find the commissions credited for this buyer’s purchase.
+- Now when you log in as the affiliate in yet another browser, you will find the commissions credited for this buyer’s purchase.

 Here are some more troubleshooting steps:

 1A) Affiliate was not credited with a sale

 There could be many reasons for why the affiliate was not credited to the sale.

 a) Buyer didn’t click on any affiliate links before purchasing the product

 b) Buyer did click on an affiliate link, but somehow (intentionally – or not) cleared her cookies before buying the product

 c) If you haven’t set up Login Xpress, then buyer needs to log in to your membership site – which they probably haven’t done yet (if this is the case, see if DAP supports Login Xpress for your payment processor)